teaching-lab/reflective-diary/README.md

 To supplement your teaching reflection, join the conversation with your fellow teachers.
 Ask around at your institution for a teaching and learning center or directly engage your colleagues teaching the same course.

-If you are from Masaryk University (Czech Republic), you can enroll the [*Teaching Lab course*](https://is.muni.cz/predmet/fi/DUCIT) at the [Faculty of Informatics MUNI](https://fi.muni.cz) to learn more and join the discussion on better teaching.
+If you are from Masaryk University (Czech Republic), you can enroll in the [*Teaching Lab course*](https://is.muni.cz/predmet/fi/DUCIT) at the [Faculty of Informatics MUNI](https://fi.muni.cz) to learn more and join the discussion on better teaching.

 ## Diary for download <img align="right" width="90" height="20" src="https://travis-ci.com/teaching-lab/reflective-diary.svg?branch=master" alt="Travis CI build status" title="Travis CI build status">